 - Security Technical Implementation Guides (STIG) from the US Department of Defense

-Take Advantage of the Best Special Offers of the Year for SANS OnDemand
+Take Advantage of the Best Special Offers of the Year for SANS Online Training

-More than 50 SANS Courses are offered via our OnDemand platform, bringing the world’s most respected cybersecurity instruction straight to you, with the flexibility to train anytime, anywhere.
+More than 65 SANS Courses are offered via SANS Online Training, bringing the world’s most respected cybersecurity instruction straight to you, with the flexibility to train anytime, anywhere.
 With four months of extended access to course content, you get the opportunity to practice hands-on skills and new tools so they can be applied effectively to best defend your organization.

 Start exploring and find your next SANS Online Training course today.

 Act soon, because the best special offers of the year for SANS Online Training are going on right now!
 Register for your course by December 16 to get your choice of a 11" iPad Pro w/ Apple Pencil, Microsoft Surface Go 2 (128GB SSD), or $350 off the course price.